ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 births['day'] = births['day'].astype(int)
 ```

-Finally, we can combine the day, month, and year to create a Date index (see *Working with Time Series*).
+Finally, we can combine the day, month, and year to create a Date index (see *Working with time Series*).
 This allows us to quickly compute the weekday corresponding to each row:

 ```{code-cell}
 # create a datetime index from the year, month, day